mateuszmidor/AiStudy/ai_devs_3/L02/README.md

-# L01
+# L02

-Respond to captcha fast and autoamatically using LLM.
+Respond to verification question using LLM.